Skip to content

 Can one product be protected by all three?

 Yes, it’s common.
 A tech product might have a patented invention, copyrighted software code, and trademarked branding.
-This layered protection offers comprehensive coverage.
+This layered protection offers complete coverage.

 How long does each type of protection last?